phollyerviggiani/patrick-portfolio/README.md

 Screenshots included below to demonstrate application functionality.

 ### What I Learned
 Through this project, I developed an understanding of mobile application development, including UI/UX design considerations and state management.
-I also gained experience integrating Firebase for authentication and data storage.
+I also gained experience integrating Supabase for authentication and data storage.

 ### Why This Demonstrates CPA Skills
 This project demonstrates my ability to develop cross-platform mobile applications and adapt to new technologies.
 It also highlights my focus on user experience and interface design.